 Direct Entry opens up the police service to people who will bring new perspectives and diverse backgrounds to support the continuous development of policing.
 No prior experience of policing is necessary to join the programmes.
 The development programmes will enable you to make the transition from your current role as a leader to a police leader and they are for exceptional individuals who want a challenging and rewarding career.

-If you are a senior manager or are at executive level with experience in setting strategy, standards and policy across a department or organisation, and have a proven track record in improving organisation performance, managing budgets and resources, the Direct Entry Superintendent programme may be for you.
+If you are a director or senior manager operating at an executive level with experience in setting strategy, standards and policy across a department or organisation, and have a proven track record in improving organisation performance, managing budgets and resources, the Direct Entry Superintendent programme may be for you.
 We are looking for exceptional leaders that inspire confidence and bring with them innovative thinking that will help shape the future of policing.
-Find out more about Direct Entry Superintendent and register your interest for 2018 now.
+Find out more about Direct Entry Superintendent and register your interest for future entry at LeadBeyond

 As a direct entrant at the rank of Superintendent, you will already be confident in leading teams with focus and vision, and comfortable making tough decisions under pressure.
 You will need to be fit and healthy, possess a high level of personal integrity, and have an exceptional ability to understand and influence people from all walks of life.

 Applications can be made to participating forces in England and Wales.
-The programme is run by the College of Policing, however successful candidates are employed by the force to which they applied.
-For more information about the role of superintendent, eligibility and the programme itself, click the links below:
+The programme is run by the College of Policing, however successful candidates are employed by the force to which they apply, in preference order.
+For more information about the role of Superintendent, eligibility and the programme itself, click the links below:

-A superintendent is generally a senior manager responsible for setting strategy, standards and day-to-day operational policy across a single department or a range of policing responsibilities.
-They are within the top 1% of officers in terms of rank and seniority, and roles within this rank vary widely.
+A Superintendent is generally a director/senior manager responsible for setting strategy, standards and day-to-day operational policy across a single department or a range of policing responsibilities.